cho-colette/Pelagia1/README.md

-This branch uses 120 synthetic samples per operating state with randomized signal generation for stochastic signal evaluation.
-Named it '20' by mistake, but generated notebook results as is, so not touching the name at this point.
+This branch uses 120 synthetic samples per operating state with randomized signal generation for stochastic signal evaluation, runs 100 runs afterward to gain statistical analysis on reproducibility.
+(Side Note: Named the branch '20' by mistake, but generated notebook results as is, so not touching the name at this point.)

 # Pelagia1